Create a poll to inform marketing strategy, get instant feedback, or predict voter behavior. It’s fast, free, and works

-In a poll, you ask what someone thinks about a specific subject in order to predict behavior or measure people’s attitudes.
-People have been polling each other since the birth of language.
+Typeform allows you to easily create a poll that looks beautiful, and gets more responses.
 Today, we poll in different ways because society, culture, and technology have evolved.
-We ask total strangers about their intake of complex carbohydrates, or who’d make a good head of state.
-And we use digital tools to create and distribute polls—and statistics to analyze the results.
+We ask total strangers about their intake of complex carbohydrates, or who'd make a good head of state.

 Create your own poll to learn who your audience is most likely to vote for.
 See all answers in a comprehensive report.

 Use polls with funny or cultural content to differentiate yourself from boring corporate rivals.